 Irwin Toy introduced Jenga at Toronto Games Fair Jan 1986 and came away with orders for around 80,000 units, an unprecedented success.
 This caught the attention of some even bigger organisations and within a year, Hasbro had managed to aquire the rights to Jenga in the USA (and later the world).
 Hasbro wasted no time and re-released the game under the Milton Bradley name in 1987.

 Accordingly to Leslie Scott, Pokonobe never explained fully to Irwin Toy that she was the inventor and author of Jenga.
-Meanwhile, to Hasbro executives, Pokonobe never mentioned Leslie Scott at all and apparently portrayed the image that it was their game.
-Hasbro do now acknowledge Leslie Scott as the inventor of the game.
+Meanwhile, to Hasbro executives, Pokonobe wrote Leslie Scott out of the picture completed and gave the impression that it was entirely their game.
+Decades later, Hasbro have now been forced to acknowledge Leslie Scott as the inventor of the game.

 Leslie Scott is to be thanked for her open and frank exposition of this episode - it is a lesson for all game inventors who need to know that good ideas must be protected and one can expect large companies and corporates to be totally ruthless when it comes to exploiting a good idea.

-Jenga went on to become the second best selling game in the world and has spawned dozens of variants and similar products.
+Jenga went on to become the second best selling game in the world and has spawned dozens of variants and similar products created both by Hasbro using the brand Jenga and by innumerable other manufacturers using different names.

 OK, I've invented that term, yes.
-But someone had to, because Jenga is not the only game of its type.
+But someone had to, because Takoradi bricks and Jenga are not the only game of this type.
 The famous stacking game, first published in the early 1980s is one of a small family of games that hasn't been considered much if at all, until now.
 Here's my definition of a Crescendo game:

 Here are some other games in the genre: